doctrine/mongodb-odm/docs/en/reference/basic-mapping.rst

     The Doctrine mapping types are used to convert the local PHP types to the MongoDB types when persisting so that your domain is not bound to MongoDB-specific types.
-For example a DateTime instance may be converted to MongoDate when you persist your documents, and vice versa during hydration.
+For example a DateTime instance may be converted to ``MongoDB\BSON\UTCDateTime`` when you persist your documents, and vice versa during hydration.

 Generally, the name of each built-in mapping type hints as to how the value will be converted.
 This list explains some of the less obvious mapping types: